-In essence, the melting of the polar ice caps will accelerate global warming which will in turn cause more rapid melting.
+In essence, the melting of the polar ice caps will accelerate global warming, which will, in turn, cause more rapid melting.

-We need to be concerned about melting polar ice caps because of the rising sea levels which will ensue.
+We need to be concerned about melting polar ice caps because of the rising sea levels, which will ensue.

-It is simple science and logic; with excess water comes rising sea levels which have the potential of swallowing islands and nations whole.
+It is simple science and logic; with excess water comes rising sea levels, which have the potential of swallowing islands and nations whole.

 Entire areas of major cities and large parts of continents have the potential of being submerged underwater if we do not get a handle on the driving factors behind the melting polar ice caps, namely the greenhouse effect.

-Also, island countries such as Maldives would be one of the first nations to be swallowed up whole along with parts of the United States, mainly around the gulf coast region.
+Also, island countries such as the Maldives would be one of the first nations to be swallowed up whole along with parts of the United States, mainly around the gulf coast region.

 Additionally, any city or region in the world that is below sea level will see a drastic rise in floods.

 Polar bears are losing their habitats across the glacier regions, and many are drowning as a result of the excessive floodwaters.
 Climate change will also affect other species, including the ringed seal and well-known species like the beluga whale, arctic fox, koala and emperor penguin (Source).

 This has severe implications for marine life that dwell in the Arctic and Antarctic along with other animals such as the walrus.